Incentivizing Knowledge Transfers: Applications

-By the 1970s, the \emph{quid pro quo} policy, which required multinational companies to transfer technology in return for market access, had become a common practice in many developing countries \citep*{Holmes2015Quid}.
-After launching its economic reform in 1978, China urgently needed to learn advanced technologies and explore domestic markets, especially in the auto industry.
-Since then, China adopted the \emph{quid pro quo} policy and followed it through until very recently.
+Beginning in the 1970s, many developing countries implemented the \emph{quid pro quo} policy under which multinational corporations were required to transfer technology as a condition for market access \citep*{Holmes2015Quid}.
+After launching its economic reform in 1978, China urgently needed to learn advanced technologies and explore domestic markets.
+Shortly after, China adopted the \emph{quid pro quo} policy in the automobile industry and followed it through until very recently.
 The requirement for technology transfer was explicit before 2001 (the year China joined the WTO) and became implicit afterwards. \cite*{Bai2022Quid} provide empirical evidence for the effectiveness of this policy and discuss the institutional background in detail.

-The primary way to implement the \textit{quid pro quo} policy was through joint ventures (JVs) between international enterprises and domestic partners.
-The first JV for automobile manufacturing was formed in 1983 between American Motors Corporation and Beijing Jeep Corporation.
+The threat to exclude induced many automakers to participate in a technology transfer process, and the primary way to implement it was through joint ventures (JVs) between international automakers and domestic partners.\footnote{In the model, we take participation as given without explicitly considering this pre-game exclusion threat. } The first JV for automobile manufacturing was formed in 1983 between American Motors Corporation and Beijing Jeep Corporation.
 Other notable examples include the JV between Shanghai Automobile Industry Corporation (SAIC) and Volkswagen established in 1984, and that between SAIC and General Motors (GM) established in 1997.
-These JVs required foreign automakers to offer know-how and product lines as equity (capped at 50\%), while domestic partners provided manufacturing facilities and labor.
-Consistent with Lemma \ref{lem:equivalence}, this particular arrangement helped facilitate substantial knowledge transfer in the initial stage of the partnership.
+The ``Automotive Industry Development Policy" issued by China's State Council mandated that cars manufactured by the JVs should reach the international technological level of the same period.\footnote{See Article 16 of Chapter 4 of the \textit{Automotive Industry Development Policy}.} To meet this requirement, foreign automakers offered know-how and product lines as equity (capped at 50\%) soon after the policy was implemented, while domestic partners provided manufacturing facilities and labor.
+Consistent with Lemma \ref{lem:equivalence}, this policy helped facilitate substantial knowledge transfer in the initial stage of the partnership.